isaacmcallister843/Chester_Robotic_Arm/README.md

 Chester.see()
 ```
 ## Installation
-Long term goals for this project include making a simple API for motor control, which will be realised as a python package.
+Long term goals for this project include making a simple API for motor control, which will be released as a python package.